gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 </html>
 ```

-Cool.
-Here's the JavaScript we'll send to fill that `#root` element client-side:
+And here's the JavaScript we'll use to fill that `#root` element client-side:

 ```js
 // app/assets/javascript/todos/index.js